The 5th Wave (series): The Second Wave: "Surf's Up"

 Due to the large concentration of the human population near to coastlines, the Others drop large metal rods "twice as tall as the Empire State Building and three times as heavy" onto the earth's major fault lines.
 The resulting tsunamis obliterate every ocean front and raise sea levels dramatically.
 The estimated death toll is roughly 40% of the surviving population.

 The Third Wave: "Pestilence"

 Using the earth's birds as carriers, the Others spread a deadly virus thought to be a modified strain of Ebola.
 As the virus progresses, symptoms slowly deteriorate from a fever and cough to profuse bleeding from every orifice.
 The Pestilence claims an estimated 97% of the remaining survivors.

 The Fourth Wave: "Silencers"

 After being "implanted" by the Others prior to the Arrival, people infested with alien consciousnesses are tasked with killing the remaining humans.

 After the first four waves decimate the human population, those who remain are terrified and desperately clinging to hope.
 As humanity awaits the arrival of a new Fifth Wave, one that will supposedly wipe the human race off the planet, distrust is shown as people realize the existence of fifth column imposters in their midst, imposters intent on thwarting any possible plan for human retaliation.
+Which causes the remaining survivors not to trust anyone they come across, whether they are friends or foe.